Coast Stone Shield Review 2026

 Pros

-- +Most affordable branded stone guard option
+- +Lowest price point of any branded stone guard

 - +Includes reflectors for visibility